-Administrative controls are workplace rules that control or alter the way the work is done.
-These may include things like the timing of work, policies, and work practices such as standards and operating procedures.
+Administrative controls are rules for the workplace that control or alter the way the work is done.
+These may include things like the timing of work, policies and work practices such as standards and operating procedures.

-In the energy sector, consider some of these additional administrative controls:
+In the health care and long-term care sectors consider some of these additional administrative controls: